Nutribullet blenders compared

 Nutribullet blenders - what's the difference?

-There are four models to choose from, ranging from the original Nutribullet 600, which we've found for as little as £40, up to the top-of-the-range Nutribullet Rx, which costs more like £170.
+There are five models to choose from, ranging from the original Nutribullet 600, which we've found for as little as £40, up to the top-of-the-range Nutribullet Rx, which costs more like £170.

 Each blender comes with an assortment of different-sized blending cups with sports lids to convert them into travel mugs, and a recipe book.
 The Nutribullet 600 and 900 are both available with different-sized accessory packs, so if you want additional beakers or lids, you can opt for a bumper pack at a slightly higher price.

 As you go up the range you get more features and extra blending capacity.
-Both the Nutribullet Rx and 1000 series blenders can make several portions in one go.
-The Rx can also make hot soup from scratch in less than 10 minutes, while the 1000 series includes an insulated stainless-steel travel cup designed to keep your smoothies ice-cold when you're out and about.
+The Nutribullet Rx, 1000 series and 1200 series blenders can make several portions in one go.
+The Rx can also make hot soup from scratch in less than 10 minutes, while the 1000 and 1200 series include an insulated stainless-steel travel cup designed to keep your smoothies ice-cold when you're out and about.

 Nutribullet 600, £60